It's Wellness Week on T3, in association with Fit&Well and Wiggle!

 T3.com has long brought you stories on fitness and wellness tech and equipment, as well as tips on what to do with it to make the most of life.
-And since earlier this year, we have had a sister site – Fit&Well – devoted to nothing but fitness and wellness.
+What you may not be aware is that we have a sister site – Fit&Well.
+Launched earlier this year, Fit&Well is devoted to nothing but fitness and wellness.
 It's a site for anyone who wants healthier, happier living.
 And who doesn't want that?

 This week, it feels like we are moving properly into winter, or at least autumn.
 This can be a difficult time, in what's been a rather trying year already.